 By the mid 1960s Marsh became active in Richmond politics.
 In 1966 Marsh was elected to the Richmond City Council.
 Eleven years later, on March 8, 1977, Marsh was the first African American elected mayor of Richmond, Virginia.
 After his term ended in 1981 Marsh remained on the Richmond City Council for another decade.
 In 1981 Marsh hosted the National Conference on the Black Agenda which attracted over 1,500 black federal, state, and local officials.

 In 1991 Henry Marsh was elected to the State Senate of Virginia where he remains to this day.
 Representing the 16th District, which includes parts of Richmond and Petersburg, Virginia, Marsh is a member of the Finance Committee, Local Government Committee, and the Transportation and Rules Committee.
 He chairs the Court of Justice Committee.
 He is also the co-founder of the Richmond Renaissance, which is an organization to promote the city.
 Marsh is also the co-founder of the Metropolitan Economic Development Council, an organization to bring jobs to Virginia and the founder of Blacks Mobilized Against Crime, a group formed to raise crime awareness in Richmond.

-Marsh, recipient of numerous public service awards including “Legislator of the Year Award” in 2006 from the Virginia Sheriff’s Association and the 1994 “Humanitarian Award” from the National Conference of Christians and Jews, is a member of Sigma Pi Phi fraternity.
+Marsh, recipient of numerous public service awards including “Legislator of the Year Award” in 2006 from the Virginia Sheriff’s Association and the 1994 “Humanitarian Award” from the National Conference of Christians and Jews, is a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities.
 He lives in Richmond with his wife, Diane.
 The couple has three children, four grandsons, and two granddaughters.